cooperwalbrun/terraform-manager/CONTRIBUTING.md

 python -m terraform_manager -o example123 --summary
 ```

-Beware attempting to run the "watcher" functionality of `terraform-manager` using built-in IDE
+Beware attempting to run the "watcher" functionality of `terraform-manager` (e.g. `--watch-runs`)
-tooling.
-You may experience the TUI not appearing at all; if this happens, you should instead run
+using IDE tooling.
+You may experience the TUI not appearing at all; if this happens, you should
-the command for the watcher directly in a terminal.
+instead run the command for the watcher directly in a terminal.
+This is a known limitation when

->Having to issue the command in a terminal is a known limitation when using IntelliJ IDEA's built-in
+using IntelliJ IDEA's built-in "Run/Debug Configurations" mechanism, but may apply to other IDEs as
->"Run/Debug Configurations" mechanism, but may apply to other IDEs as well.
+well.

 ## Formatting Code